unlockopen/www.unlockopen.com/src/pages/quotes.md

 —Satya Nadella, CEO, Microsoft

-"In today's world of fast-paced internet services deployment, owning IP has become considerably less important than turning research results into innovative products as quickly as possible, and deploying them at scale."
+> "In today's world of fast-paced internet services deployment, owning IP has become considerably less important than turning research results into innovative products as quickly as possible, and deploying them at scale."

-—Yann LeCun, Director of AI Research, Facebook, Founding Director, NYU Center for Data Science.
+—Yann LeCun, Director of AI Research, Facebook, and Founding Director, NYU Center for Data Science

+> "Open source really helps us on two fronts: one is costs and the other is speed.
+>
+> On the cost front, if we were to approach software in a closed manner we'd get saddled with all the lifecycle costs from birth to death of that software project.
+But if we're able to put it into open source, and show how others can take advantage and use it, we actually share the costs, and we get their innovation.
+>
+> Now where the speed comes in, is where we get others to help collaborate and advance that software for us; not just for their needs, but for our needs as well.
+So it really helps us on cost and speed."

+—Andre Fuetsch, CTO, AT&T, and President, AT&T Labs

 ## Recruiting and retaining talent